Art Therapy Support Group for

 in this.

 This 6-session art therapy support group is designed to support you through your personal IUD experience.
-If you’re scared or anxious, feeling overwhelmed, angry, experiencing pain, or navigating uncertainty, this compassionate and creative space can offer you supportive tools to help you move through it in a supportive community.
+If you’re scared or anxious, feeling overwhelmed, angry, experiencing pain, or navigating uncertainty, this compassionate and creative space can offer you supportive tools to help you move through it in community.

 This support group is a space where you can share your story, process a range of emotions, and explore the layers of your journey.
 We can recognize that your IUD experience may be complex, political, and intertwined with other challenges in your life.

-Through guided therapeutic art-making and meaningful reflection, you’ll have the opportunity to explore your experience and connect with others who truly understand.
+Through guided therapeutic art-making and meaningful reflection, you’ll have the opportunity to explore your experience and connect with others who understand.

 JUMP TO: